MartinPaulo/ResBazResOS/Lessons/Lesson_1.md

 -- *Slide End* --

+    Try to draw the following on a white board as you talk...

 It connects a terminal on one machine to another target machine, thus allowing you to use the text based interface on the target machine.
 It kind of teleports the target machine terminal to yours…